Claude Inspector for MCP Apps: Test Claude Connectors Locally with sunpeak

 Sidebar dropdown.
 The Host control appears in the sidebar when multiple hosts are registered.
 Click it to switch at runtime.

 URL parameter.
-Add ?host=claude or ?host=chatgpt to the simulator URL.
+Add ?host=claude or ?host=chatgpt to the inspector URL.
 This is useful for bookmarking a specific host, linking teammates to a particular test configuration, or testing certain rendering states automatically.

 defaultHost prop.
 Set the initial host in code: